MinaProtocol/mina/src/app/website/posts/zkp.markdown

 ## Soundness

 Note that there is still some significant probability that you could cheat and still get away with it (namely, $(1 - 1/E)$).
 This probability is called the _soundness error_.
 We would like to reduce this error to negligible.
-Here is an idea.
-Repeat the above protocol multiple times.
+Here is an idea:  Repeat the above protocol multiple times.
 Now, you can get away only if you get away in each one of those executions.
 This significantly reduces the soundness error, as quantified in the following.